Posted on 1 Comment

 Oliver Bunny finds the kitten to be rude, by Elizabeth RuffingI have to keep her away from him, until she calms down.

 Juno, orange kitten, jumping on Jude, by Elizabeth RuffingRight now, most of what she knows of social interaction is smacking and biting and wrestling.
 The adult cats are supposed to teach her how to behave, by scolding her, if she gets too nervy.
-Jude is playing papa to her.
-The vet said if he hisses at her, he is just doing his job, teaching her what is okay and what isn’t.
+The vet said if they hiss at her, they are just doing their job, teaching her what is okay and what isn’t.

 Juno, orange kitten, napping next to me, by Elizabeth Ruffing Yesterday, she gave me a head bump, purred, and licked my nose, which was a nice change.
 Then she bit me, but progress is progress.

-Juno, orange kitten, on top of Oliver's bunny bin, by Elizabeth RuffingShe is super fast.
-I have to confine her while I clean up Oliver’s litter in the morning, or she dives right into his bunny bin.
+Juno, orange kitten, on top of Oliver's bunny bin, by Elizabeth RuffingShe is super fast, and I have to confine her while I clean up Oliver’s litter in the morning, or she dives right into his bunny bin.

 Juno, orange kitten, on top of Oliver's bunny bin, by Elizabeth RuffingHe doesn’t like that at all.
 He grunts at her and gets upset.
 She likes to run inside his Twigloo house.
 I’m hoping they will be friends when she calms down.

-The three of us, bunny, kitten, and I, did manage to watch a movie together, “Fright Night,” which I thought was fitting for a vampire kitten.
+The three of us, bunny, kitten, and I, did manage to watch a movie together, “Fright Night”, which I thought was fitting for a vampire kitten.
 She was afraid when the characters were fighting, of all things.
 I kept the baby rattle on hand, for the moments when she got her own ideas.

 Liquitex Fabric Medium and custom-printed eyeballs, by Elizabeth RuffingIn between feeding, cleaning, and kitten monitoring, I painted bunches of eyeballs and worked on a box of toys.
 I sealed a lot of my custom-printed eyeballs and emblems with my Liquitex Fabric Medium.

-Hug Me Bunnies and Hug Me Kittens, art toys in progress, by Elizabeth RuffingI cut them out and pinned them to toys, and I’ve been hand embroidering them onto fleece bunnies, kittens, slugs, and sock monsters.
+Hug Me Bunnies and Hug Me Kittens, art toys in progress, by Elizabeth RuffingI cut them out and pinned them to toys, and I’ve been hand embroidering them on fleece bunnies, kittens, slugs, and sock monsters.

 Hug Me Monsters, art toys in progress, by Elizabeth RuffingThese are photos of the toys in progress.
 I will post finished toys on our Ruffing’s shop.
 I’ll make blog posts for them separately, since my kitten photo album on this post is big!